mrbrins82/mrbrins82.github.io/kaggle_titanic.md

 The _LowFare_ survival probability plot indicates that those who paid a fare higher than 10 pounds were more than twice as likely to have survived, indicating that this is a good feature for our classifier.
 <br/>
 # [](#header-3)_Title_
+_Title_ likely contains information regarding passenger sex, age, and possibly class which are all good indicators for survival.
+We can see that there are a few titles that have higher survival probablility.
+Namely, 'Mrs.', 'Miss.', and 'Master.'.
+This fact really captures the notion of women and children first.
+Passengers with the title 'Mr.' did not have a good chance of surviving.
+All of the other titles have a lot of variance in the probabilities since these titles appear much less frequently in the data.
 ```python
 g = sns.factorplot(x="Title", y="Survived", data=train_df, size=6,
                    kind="bar", palette="muted")